-As a matter of policy, the federal government seeks to "prevent improper dissipation of public funds"14 in its contracting activities by dealing only with responsible contractors.15 Debarment and suspension promote this policy by precluding agencies from entering into new contracts with contractors whose prior violations of federal or state law, or failure to perform under contract, suggest they are nonresponsible.16 However, because exclusions under the FAR are designed to protect the government's interests, they may not be imposed solely to punish prior contractor misconduct.17 Federal courts may overrule challenged agency decisions to debar contractors when agency officials seek to punish the contractor-rather than protect the government-in making their exclusion determinations.18
+As a matter of policy, the federal government seeks to "prevent improper dissipation of public funds"14 in its contracting activities by dealing only with responsible contractors.15 Debarment and suspension promote this policy by precluding agencies from entering into new contracts with contractors whose prior violations of federal or state law, or failure to perform under contract, suggest they are nonresponsible.16 However, because exclusions under the FAR are designed to protect the government's interests, they may not be imposed solely to punish prior contractor

 14 United States v.
 Bizzell, 921 F.2d 263, 267 (10th Cir.
 1990) ("It is the clear intent of debarment to purge government programs of corrupt influences and to prevent improper dissipation of public funds.
-Removal of persons whose participation in those programs is detrimental to public purposes is remedial by definition.") (internal citations (continued...)
+Removal of persons whose participation in those programs is detrimental to public purposes is remedial by definition.") (internal citations omitted).